Black, Brown and Beige (1946 album): Background and reception

 When the album was packaged and released in early 1946, both Radio Mirror and Modern Screen wrote favorable reviews, with the latter praising the composition for its ambition and the former denoting the album "a must".
-Billboard magazine offered a lukewarm reception: "While it may not be a great musical composition, nor hold the popular appeal of his other pieces, it's Ellington music throughout."
+Billboard offered a lukewarm reception: "While it may not be a great musical composition, nor hold the popular appeal of his other pieces, it's Ellington music throughout."

 Aside from the criticism of Ellington's technique, some have posed the piece was diminished by Ellington understating his feelings through music, perhaps for fear of damaging his image and reputation with white audiences.
 Despite this, Ellington was acclaimed for his booking at Carnegie Hall being the first of its kind for African-American performers, and has earned praise for his attempt to use the event to spur a conversation on race.

 The album made no appearances on early Billboard album charts.

 Track listing

-The live suite, recorded February 23, 1943 and edited down to 4 minutes per side in 1946, was featured on a 2-disc, 12", 78 rpm album set, Victor SP-9.
+The live suite, recorded February 23, 1943, and edited down to 4 minutes per side in 1946, was featured on a 2-disc, 12", 78 rpm album set, Victor SP-9.